Senior Management

 Chief Executive Officer

-A graduate of the prestigious Culinary Institute of America, Brown’s professional life began at the New York Times three-star Maurice Restaurant as Sous Chef working beside Chef Christian Delouvrier.
-After two years, Brown journeyed to Paris and the kitchen of the famous Michelin three-star Lucas Carton as Chef de Partie Tournant.
+As a graduate of the prestigious Culinary Institute of America, Brown’s professional life began at Maurice, the New York Times three-star restaurant, as Sous Chef working beside Chef Christian Delouvrier.
+After two years, Brown journeyed to Paris to join the kitchen of the famous Michelin three-star chef, Lucas Carton, as Chef de Partie Tournant.